-The research areas of Perica Jovchevski cover topics in political, moral and social philosophy (personal autonomy, justice, gender injustice, war, transitional justice, nationalism).
-His broader research interests include the philosophy of human rights, the relation between archives and social justice and the ethics of memory.
+The research areas of Perica Jovchevski cover topics in political, moral and social philosophy (personal autonomy, justice and equality, gender justice, war and transitional justice, ethics of memory).
+His broader research interests include the relation between archives and social justice and LGBT histories.

 Previously, Perica has studied philosophy at Ss.
 Cyril and Methodius University in Skopje.
 In 2014 he started his master studies at the Department of Philosophy at the Central European University in Budapest, specializing in “Advanced Political Thought”.
 He earned an MA degree in philosophy from the Central European University with a thesis on “Recognition and Identity Politics” in May 2016.